mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Foelen.md

 >
 > ###Traits
 > Chokari Travellers all possess the following traits:
-> Deep Diver (100m): Chokari can dive deep underwater, to a depth of 100 metres without risk and can hold their breath for up to 10 minutes.
+> Deep Diver (100m): Chokari can dive deep underwater, to a depth of 100 meters without risk and can hold their breath for up to 10 minutes.
-> Swimmer (6m): Chokari are superb swimmers and can move through water at a speed of 6 metres.
+> Swimmer (6m): Chokari are superb swimmers and can move through water at a speed of 6 meters.
 >
 > ### Careers
 >